WiseLibs/super-templates/docs/lang.md

 {{end}}
 ```

 This can be a very powerful feature, but there are some downsides to be aware of.
 Firstly, all output within the "transform" block gets buffered, so that it can be transformed as a single string.
 This can eliminate the performance benefits of streaming, especially if applied to large parts of the page.
 Secondly, the output of a "transform" block is not HTML-escaped, so you must make sure that the transformation expression doesn't inject any untrusted content (or else you risk a [cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting) attack).
-Any expressions *within* the "transform" block are still HTML-escaped as normal.
+However, any expressions *within* the "transform" block will still be HTML-escaped as normal.

-Even if the content within a "transform" block is indented, the content provided via `__block` will not be indented.
+The content within `__block` will not be indented, even if the "transform" block itself is indented.